rolling90/equities-pairs-trading-stat-arb-model/README.md

 ## About Me
 I have 20 years of experience in finance:
-- 10 years in derivatives sales and structuring at Barclays Capital, Lloyds Banking Group, and Crédit Agricole CIB, where I became a derivatives structuring desk head and Deputy Chief Dealer, generating $26.5m in desk PnL and $15m in individual PnL in top year.
+- 10 years in cash & derivatives dealing at Barclays Capital, Lloyds Banking Group, and Crédit Agricole CIB
-- 10 years in non-front office roles, including at J.P.
-Morgan and Morgan Stanley, including in Risk and exotic rates derivatves valuations control.
+- Prior derivaives desk head / Deputy Chief Dealer at Credit Agricole CIB, generating $26.5m in desk PnL and $15m in individual PnL in top year.

-I am now upgrading my **programming and quantitative skills** with the goal of securing a quantitative or quant-related role in a hedge fund or investment bank.
+- 10 years in non-front office roles at global investment banks - Risk and exotic rates derivatves valuations control.